 Even when a patient can be moved, traditional suction may delay medical intervention.
 Consider a senior who has aspirated and who lives in a fourth-story apartment.
 Transporting her may be possible, but you’ll lose precious time, exposing her to larger volumes of aspirate and potentially increasing the risk of infection and death.

 Portable suction is an indispensable part of your first responder toolkit.
 It offers the same powerful suction of an onboard suction unit, but with portability that increases flexibility and allows you to go directly to the patient.
 The benefits of this are myriad:

-You can preserve team resources.
-You don’t need to wait until several first responders are present to transport and suction the patient.
+- You can preserve team resources.
+There’s no need to wait until several first responders are present to transport and suction the patient.
 Instead, a single first responder can suction the patient while waiting for the rest of the team to arrive.